nasa/cFE/docs/cFE Application Developers Guide.md

 indication.

-Although CFE_SB_GetUserDataLength and CFE_SB_GetUserData APIs are available, they are based on assumptions about the defintion of "User Data" and are really just a best guess since the packet structure is dependent on implementation.
+Although CFE_SB_GetUserDataLength and CFE_SB_GetUserData APIs are available, they are based on assumptions about the definition of "User Data" and are really just a best guess since the packet structure is dependent on implementation.
 The preference is to use the actual packet structure when available.